DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/OTHER/FAQ.md

 Error	message                                       | Method to fix
 :--                                                 |:--
-Transfer order % does not exist | Verify if Transfer number (InventTransferId) is correct in staging Line does not exist             | Verify if Lot ID (InventTransId) is correct in staging
+Transfer order % does not exist                     | Staging record's **Transfer number** can't be found in D365.
+Fix staging record.
+Line does not exist     | Staging record's **Transfer number** and **Lot Id** doesn't exist in D365 transfer orders.
+Verify and fix staging record.

 ### Shipment receipt - Return order